 Lewis Ginter Botanical Garden's Ties to Cycling History

 The Garden has a very special connection with cycling.
 The historic Bloemendaal House on the property was one of the original bicycle or “Wheel Clubs” in the late 1800s.
-The Garden continues to celebrate this unique history with the Late Summer Lawn Party celebration and tour “From Bicycle Club to Botanical Garden.”
+The Garden continues to celebrate this unique history with our tour “From Bicycle Club to Botanical Garden.”

 More About the Lakeside Wheel Club